stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 There are trade-offs here, the primary one being that the resulting JavaScript heap will include these dependencies more than once, but remember — we'd run into that same problem if we were bundling our dependencies into our applications anyway.
 This way, we end up having those dependencies in the heap more than once, but we only need to load them over the wire a single time.

-The second problem begotten by the effort to isolate our external dependencies is a particular one.
-What if one Web Component refers to an external dependency at one minor or patch version, and another refers to the same dependency at the same major version, but at a different minor or patch version?
-We'll end up transferring two packages over the wire, but probably unnecessarily.
+The second problem uncovered by the effort to isolate our external dependencies is a particular one.
+What if one Web Component were to refer to an external dependency at one minor or patch version, and another referred to the same dependency at the same major version, but at a different minor or patch version?
+We'd end up transferring two packages over the wire, but probably unnecessarily.

 #### Intelligently Utilizing Browser Caching